Information for AAS Agents

 Crucial policy issues require citizen participation.
 When a major policy decision is about to be made, letters, calls, and visits to Congress by astronomers in each state and district can produce large effects.
 Having local agents who can walk into a colleague’s office instead of hoping he or she responds to a mass email would substantially boost our effectiveness.

 First, there will be a reception at each winter AAS meeting for the Agents at which we will exchange information, collect feedback, and thank you for your efforts.
-Secondly, we will make available to each Agent one half-price registration discount for one AAS meeting for a designee of your choice.
+Secondly, we will make available to each Agent one half-price registration discount for one AAS meeting per year for a designee of your choosing.

 - Benefits of Membership